 Principle 4 Study Group

-The Principle 4 Study Group is centered around a free and responsible search for truth and meaning.
-Discussion focuses on the meaning and role of spirituality, language, beliefs and faith in our lives as UUs.
+The study group is centered around our 4th Principle: a free and responsible search for truth and meaning.
+Discussion focuses on the meaning and role of spirituality, language, beliefs, and faith in our lives as UUs.

 UU Creative Spirits